ergorham/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ##Project Writeup

-###Using LeNet classifier as a starting point and adding additional features to the convolutional layers yielded 92% accuracy on the test set.
+###Summary: Using LeNet classifier as a starting point and adding additional features to the convolutional layers yielded 92% accuracy on the test set.

 ---